 - 1) Different symmetry transformations can of course be implemented in the same LATTIC routine (each being activated by a different cell number or range of cell numbers). - 2) The advantage of the lattice geometry is to avoid describing in detail the geometry of repetitive multi-modular structures.
 It must be realised, however, that a penalty is generally paid in computer efficiency. - 3) Also, a region contained in the prototype cell and all those "mapped" to it inside lattice cells are treated by the program as if they were connected with "non-overlapping ORs" (see 8.2.7.2, 8.2.7.4) into a single region.
 Therefore, any region-based scoring (options SCORE, USRTRACK, etc.) can only provide quantities averaged over the whole structure.
-More detailed information must be obtained by region-independent options such as USRBIN or by user-written routines (MGDRAW, see 13.2.13).
+More detailed information must be obtained by region-independent options such as USRBIN or by user-written routines (MGDRAW, see 13.2.14).
 The USRBIN and EVENTBIN options (p.
-269, 130), with WHAT(1) = 8, can also be used to request a special binning type which activates the MUSRBR, LUSRBL, FUSRBV, user routines to recover lattice information (see 13.2.9). - 4) A transformation between a lattice cell and a prototype region can alternatively be defined without resorting to the LATTIC user routine.
+283, 133), with WHAT(1) = 8, can also be used to request a special binning type which activates the MUSRBR, LUSRBL, FUSRBV, user routines to recover lattice information (see 13.2.10). - 4) A transformation between a lattice cell and a prototype region can alternatively be defined without resorting to the LATTIC user routine.
 In this case, the transformation is defined via a ROT-DEFIni card (p.
-234) and the correspondence is established by giving the transformation index in the SDUM of the LATTICE card (see 8.2.10, p.
-321).
+243) and the correspondence is established by giving the transformation index in the SDUM of the LATTICE card (see 8.2.10, p.
+335).

-13.2.11 MAGFLD: definition of a magnetic field
+13.2.12 MAGFLD: definition of a magnetic field

-X, Y, Z: current position (input only)
+X, Y, Z: current position (input only) T: particle current age (s) (input only)